LUXSP/LUXSP/README.md

 # 👋 Hi!
 I'm LUXSP

-I`m actually pursuing a degree in Computer Science.
+I`m currently pursuing a degree in Computer Science.
 Enrolled at CS50 by Harvard at moment.
 ---